 This intoxicating frozen cheesecake is no exception: a soft blend of walnuts, almonds, and dates followed by a thick layer of lemon cashew cream and frosted blueberries offers a burst of bliss with every icy bite.

-- 1 cup organic pitted dates, soaked for at least an hour
+- 1 cup medjool dates, pitted and soaked in water for at least an hour

 Cashew Cream filling:

-- 2 cups organic raw cashews, covered in water in a sealed container for at least an hour
+- 2 cups organic raw cashews, soaked in water and drained (see prep)

-- Juice and zest of 2 organic lemons
+- Juice and jest of 4 organic lemons (given use of peel)

 - 1 cup frozen organic blueberries